-However the bereavement award, in our respectful view is pitiful.
-The Government has assessed the award over the years for the loss of a close family member, wife, husband, son, daughter in the current sum of £12,980.
+The bereavement award, in our respectful view is pitiful.
+The government has assessed the award over the years for the loss of a close family member, wife, husband, son, daughter in the current sum of £12,980.

 More examples of an unjust law